pfrantz/coTreatPicShare/README.md

 Authorization: Bearer <token>
 ```

+##  Testing
 I have also included a hopscotch collection (this is a tool like postman) so you can test the api.
 The collection is in the root of the project.

+There is also a file called extradata.sql which has a bunch of images that you can run over and over to increase the number of pictures.